Soft-CAM: Making black box models self-explainable for medical image analysis: Method

 \subsection{Regularizing SoftCAM for interpretability}

-By using explicit class-evidence maps, the model can be trained directly with regularization applied to these maps to enhance interpretability.
-In practice, we apply an ElasticNet regularization \cite{zou2005regularization}, which linearly combines the $\ell_1$ (Lasso) and $\ell_2$ (Ridge) penalties, leading to the following loss function:
+By using explicit class-evidence maps, SoftCAM-based models can be trained with regularization constraints directly applied to the explanation maps, enhancing interpretability.
+In practice, we apply an ElasticNet penalty \cite{zou2005regularization}, which linearly combines the $\ell_1$ (lasso) and $\ell_2$ (ridge) regularization, leading to the following loss function:

-Here, CE denotes the cross-entropy loss, and $\mathbf{y}$ represents the reference class labels.
-When $\lambda_2=0$, the ElasticNet penalty becomes the Lasso penalty, which promotes sparsity in the class evidence maps \cite{donteu2023sparse} by removing less informative activations, making it particularly useful for tasks where precision in explanations is crucial.
-In contrast, when $\lambda_1=0$, the ElasticNet reduces to the Ridge penalty, which reduces irrelevant activations without forcing them to zero, which is beneficial when minimizing false negatives is a priority.
-ElasticNet thus provides a balance between Lasso and Ridge penalties, balancing sparsity and smoothness in the resulting activation maps.
+Here, CE denotes the cross-entropy loss, and $\mathbf{y}$ represents the reference labels.
+Setting $\lambda_2=0$, results in the lasso penalty promoting sparsity in evidence maps \cite{donteu2023sparse} by suppressing less informative activations (mainly false positives), making it particularly useful for tasks where precision in explanations is crucial.
+In contrast, $\lambda_1=0$, gives the ridge penalty, which smooths activations without forcing them to zero, useful for assessing localization sensitivity over large regions, as it penalizes false negatives (Appendix \ref{suppl:xai-metrics}).
+ElasticNet thus provides a balance between lasso ($\lambda_2 = 0$) and ridge ($\lambda_1 = 0$) penalties.

-\paragraph{Visualizing explanations.} The evidence map generated by SoftCAM is upsampled to the input resolution for visualization (Fig.\,\ref{fig:architecture}g).
-Like most CAM-based methods, such as GradCAM \cite{selvaraju2017grad}, ScoreCAM \cite{wang2020score}, and LayerCAM \cite{jiang2021layercam} that operate on the final convolutional layer, SoftCAM’s explanations are limited by the resolution of the backbone (e.g., 16×16 for VGG-16/ResNet-50 with 512×512 input) due to pooling and striding, leading to lower-resolution saliency maps.
-However, by introducing the class evidence and classification layer directly atop features, SoftCAM regularizes the evidence map, making it less coarse and thereby enhancing localization.
-In contrast, gradient-based methods like Integrated Gradients \cite{sundararajan2017axiomatic} and Guided Backpropagation \cite{springenberg2014striving} produce high-resolution saliency maps by computing pixel-level gradients, which may lead to noisy maps, especially when the region of interest spans a broader area, as commonly observed in Chest X-ray images.

-\paragraph{Comparison with other approaches.} Unlike post-hoc attribution-based approaches, our method is inherently interpretable from the classification layer and maintains performance comparable to its black-box counterpart, without a significant trade-off, even when regularization is applied to enhance explainability.
-Compared to \cite{donteu2023sparse}, our method extends from the concept of interpretable bag-of-local models to general black-box CNN architectures and generalizes the regularization from Lasso to ElasticNet, with extensive evaluations across multiple datasets using a broad range of explanability metrics.
-Compared to \cite{aubreville2019transferability}, our method is trained end-to-end and does not require post-hoc processing, weight sharing between branches, or an additional forward pass to generate explanations.